UNDER CONSTRUCTION

 A dinner at Longbourn.
 She could not help but smile at the bustle it would produce – the dishes, the rearrangements, the fluttering of her sisters.
 Elizabeth was, in essence, a sociable creature.
 She flourished in society.
 Yes, she needed her escape sometimes, but she enjoyed gatherings; after all, she loved to laugh.

 Her heart, still warm with the memory of Mr. Wickham's openness and his account of past wrongs, quickened with indignation at the thought of Mr. Darcy presiding with all his hauteur.
 How blind must Bingley be, that he could so esteem such a friend!
 And yet, a dinner at home, with both men before her, might give her eyes the confirmation she needed.
-She would watch Darcy's countenance; she would see the truth in his very look.
+She would watch Mr. Darcy's countenance; she would see the truth in his very look.
+Or so she believed – though she could not entirely say what that truth must be, nor whether she would recognise it when she saw it.

-Elizabeth's heart was at ease; she doubted nothing and anticipated with perfect confidence the scene to come.
-How fortunate it is that young ladies are so often possessed of perfect confidence, for without it, they might be robbed of half their entertainment.
+Her spirits were light, and her expectations lively; yet she did not examine them closely, for had she done so, she might have found more uncertainty in them than she was inclined to admit.
+She anticipated the scene to come with perfect confidence.
+How fortunate it is that young ladies are so often possessed of such confidence, for without it, they might be robbed of half their entertainment.

 "Jane, wake up!
 There is news to rouse even the soundest of sleepers.
 Mama is already in a flutter, and it concerns you most particularly."